apannala13/GoSQLdb/README.md

 # GoSQLdb
-Implementing a SQL DB in GoLang.
+Implementing a basic PostgreSQL DB in GoLang.